During National Alzheimer’s Awareness Month, take time to learn more about this illness and raise awareness with those around you.

 - Get organized with a Care Team Calendar to streamline care with family and friends using Alzheimer’s Navigator™.
 Use it to help make individualized action plans, plus tools for developing healthy coping mechanisms.

 MeetCaregivers Supports National Alzheimer's Awareness Month

 Alzheimer’s is a devastating, complex disease we still know little about.
 There is no cure or preventable treatment, though some medications and lifestyle changes can slow its progression.
 National Alzheimer’s Awareness Month is the perfect time to learn about cognitive decline and find ways to support those with this disease.

 If you suspect your loved one has Alzheimer’s or dementia, contact their doctor immediately.
 They can determine your parent’s health, offer a strategy to manage the symptoms, and help you find a support network.

 If you provide care for a loved one with Alzheimer’s, it’s okay to acknowledge your limitations.
-Respite care is a valuable resource for caregivers who need a break because it allows you to spend a little more time caring for yourself.
+Respite care is a valuable resource for caregivers who need a break because it allows them to spend more time caring for themselves.

 You can find more resources, guides, and how-tos about caregiving and aging in place on our Blog.

 - Altman, A. (2022, September 20).
 National Alzheimer’s Disease Awareness Month.
 Alzheimer’s Awareness Month 2022 | Discuss Alzheimer’s This November.
 Retrieved November 1, 2019, from https://www.seniorliving.org/memory-care/alzheimers/awareness/ Updated September 20, 2022

 - Alz01.
 (2014, August 27).
 November Is Alzheimer’s Awareness Month.
 November is Alzheimer’s Awareness Month.
 Retrieved November 1, 2019, from https://www.alzinfo.org/articles/november-is-alzheimers-awareness-month/